powerlim2/analytics_interviews/Stats/2_/README.md

 We know from the given python code that parent populations of both `y` and `Y` are not normally distributed.
 In this case, we are going to compare the mean ranks of two distributions using Mann-Whitney U test.

+Hypothesis:
-H0: The mean rank of `X` and the mean rank of `x` are equal
+- H0: The mean rank of `X` and the mean rank of `x` are equal
-H1: two mean ranks are NOT equal
+- H1: two mean ranks are NOT equal

 ```python
 from scipy.stats import mannwhitneyu